yuz101/iOSTesting-Bootcamp-Selectionchallenge-Q22023/README.md

 ### Challenge 1:
-The app loads images from the web and displays them in a UICollectionView, but the behavior of the UI is weird and it’s freezing 😵‍💫
+The app loads images from the web and displays them in a UICollectionView, but the behavior of the UI is weird and it’s freezing. 😵‍💫

 Implement a function to download the images in a smoothly way that allows a good UX when scrolling the UICollectionView.

 ### Challenge 2:
 Could you implement a method to wait until all images are downloaded before to display all in the UICollectionView?
-You can complement that operation with an animation while waiting
+You can complement that operation with an animation while waiting.

 ## Getting Started
 We have provided an Xcode project in this repository.
 You can implement your code directly on the codebase.
 Feel free to add, remove or change anything if you consider it necessary.

-Clone the repo in your local, and build & run.
+Fork the repo in your local, and build & run.
 It builds and runs without any extra configuration or external dependency.

 ## Requirements ✅
 Implement the exercise number 1 & 2 completely.